CharlonTank/tamalou-v2/Readme.md

 [x] : power of Jack
-[x] : use power instead of drawing if the last person played a card with power and used the power [ ] : timer at the end to be able to double
+[x] : use power instead of drawing if the last person played a card with power and used the power [x] : timer at the end to be able to double
+[ ] : Impossible to double as the tamalouOwner
 [ ] : power of King
 [ ] : visibility of other cards
 [ ] : power of Queen